EnzoBnl/enzobnl/spark.md

 2. if storage needs to use some space (i.e. storage level of a data needed to be cached starts with `MEMORY_`):
    - if its region space is not filled: it uses it
    - else if some of its region space has been borrowed by execution: it takes it back by triggering a spill to disk of some execution data, and uses it.
-   - else: excess cached blocks are evicted (Least Recently Used policy) and it uses freed space
+   - else: excess cached blocks are evicted with Least Recently Used policy)(simply removed if `MEMORY_ONLY` but spilled to disk if `MEMORY_AND_DISK`) and it uses freed space

 ## Memory format (during processing) evolution  (SQL)